nnja/python/website/content/03-intermediate-python/40-exceptions/30-try-except-else-finally.md

 weight: 3
 ---

 Many languages have the concept of the "Try-Catch" block.
 Python uses four keywords: `try`, `except`, `else`, and `finally`.
-Code that can possibly throw an exception goes in the `try` block. `except` gets the code that runs if an exception is raised. `else` is an optional block that runs if no exception was raise in the `try` block, and `finally` is an optional block of code that will run last, regardless of if an exception was raised.
+Code that can possibly throw an exception goes in the `try` block. `except` gets the code that runs if an exception is raised. `else` is an optional block that runs if no exception was raised in the `try` block, and `finally` is an optional block of code that will run last, regardless of if an exception was raised.
 We'll focus on `try` and `except` for this chapter.

 A basic example looks like this: